ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    If you don't have one available, you can create an {{site.data.keyword.vpc_short}} by using the `POST /vpcs` method.
 For more information about creating an {{site.data.keyword.vpc_short}}, see [IBM Cloud API Docs - Create a VPC](/apidocs/vpc/latest#create-vpc).

-1. List the regions associated with your account.
+1. List the regions that are associated with your account.

    ```sh
    curl -X GET "$vpc_api_endpoint/v1/regions?version=2023-07-13&generation=2" -H "Authorization: Bearer $iam_token"